- Parents Home

-Although breast milk is the best nutritional choice for infants, in some cases, breastfeeding (or exclusive breastfeeding) may not be possible or an option.
-Your baby's health and happiness is, in large part, determined by what works for you as a family.
+Breast milk is the best nutritional choice for babies.
+But in some cases, breastfeeding (or exclusive breastfeeding) isn’t possible or an option.
+What’s best for your baby's health and happiness is, in large part, whatever works for your family.
 So if you need to supplement, your baby will be fine and healthy, especially if it means less stress for you.

-Some experts feel that giving bottles too early can create "nipple confusion," leading a baby to decide that the bottle is a quicker, better option than the breast.
-To avoid this, be sure that your little one has gotten used to and is good at breastfeeding before you introduce a bottle.
-Lactation professionals recommend waiting until a baby is about 3 weeks old before offering artificial nipples of any kind (including pacifiers).
+Babies also can get pumped milk or formula by bottle.
+But it’s a good idea to wait until your baby has gotten used to and is good at breastfeeding.
+Lactation professionals recommend waiting until a baby is about 3-4 weeks old before offering artificial nipples of any kind (including pacifiers).

 If you're using formula because you're not producing the amount of milk your baby needs, nurse first.
 Then, give any pumped milk you have and make up the difference with formula as needed.